aodhanlutetiae/aodhanlutetiae.github.io/_posts/2024-03-01-food-scores.md

 This technology was first described on a government platform to list algorithms that are used in the public sector: the [Algorithmic Transparency Recording Standard](https://www.gov.uk/government/publications/algorithmic-transparency-template), which was launched as a trial in late 2021 by two government offices that work on data.

 The details of just [six algorithms](https://www.gov.uk/government/collections/algorithmic-transparency-reports) were published the following year and publication resumed early this year with the details of [an algorithm developed](https://www.gov.uk/government/publications/cabinet-office-automated-digital-document-review) for the Cabinet Office.

+But this year (2025) there has been [an explosion](https://www.datawrapper.de/_/PLX0Y/) of algorithm details released: reports on 32 different algorithms used in the public sector have been published in the first two months of the year.

 The FSA technology was ultimately shelved because the Agency decided there were "ethical concerns" that data on demographics and the type of food prepared in different outlets "could result in biases for certain types of businesses".
 Also, many councils had found their own solutions to the backlog.